Strandgaard96/vehicle_collision_webpage/docs/README.md

 ## New York through data
 As mentioned, lots of car crashes happen every day in NYC.
 In fact, so many happen that we are able to visualize the entire city just based on the GPS location of the individual crashes, when we sample over the 8 year span in which the data has been gathered.
 From the map below, we can recognize some of NYCs famous features such as Central Park in Manhattan (the black square in the left-most area) and the Hudson river which encircles Manhattan peninsula.

+Broaden our understanding of the city based solely on the car crash data sets.

 <iframe src="map.html"
     sandbox="allow-same-origin allow-scripts"